treadie/docker-arachni/README.md

 If this is the first time it has been run then starup will throw a warning as the `arachni_production` database has not been setup using `arachni_web_task db:setup` this also means the webui will not load. to resolve this issue, run the following command:

-`docker exec -i /opt/arachni/bin/arachni_web_task db:setup arachni`
+`docker exec -i arachni /opt/arachni/bin/arachni_web_task db:setup`

 _Note: Use the command above with caution.
 It's designed to setup a clean and default database. if you have scan data in your database and run this command it will be removed!_